-Failure to pick up your child by the closing time of the program in which your child is enrolled will result in a late charge of \$10.00 per child for every 15 minutes (or any portion thereof) until the child's escort arrives.
+Failure to pick up your child by the closing time of the program in which your child is enrolled will result in a late charge of \$10.00 per child for every 15 minutes (or any portion thereof) until the child and patron have exited the center.
 Failure to pay late fees or continued late pick-ups may result in a loss of childcare privileges.
-Payment is due next business day.
+Payment of late fees is due next business day.